wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--mitre.md

        ...
 }
 ```
-## MIT009
+## MIT010

 **Short description**

-When has_phase table is not in mitre.db, tactics won't be shown in alerts and Wazuh will show error messages.
+If has_phase table is not in mitre.db, tactics should not be shown in alerts and Wazuh should show error messages.

 **Category**